 Benefits of Savasana

-Savasana or Corpse Pose is amongst the most challenging yoga postures, not because it is an advanced pose but because your body needs to relax and still itself.
+Savasana or Corpse Pose is among the most challenging yoga postures, not because it is advanced but because your body needs to relax and still itself.
 It can be a very frustrating experience for most people as they find it hard to stay in the pose even for a minute.
-However, with consistent practice, one can master Savasana and reap immense benefits from it.
+However, with consistent practice, one can master Savasana and reap immense benefits.
 Here are some of the most notable benefits of Savasana!

 1) Calms your mind:

-It’s probably the most effective of all meditations where you let go of all thoughts that enter your mind.
-Doing nothing sounds simple but is challenging to do as we live hectic lives, which makes us want always to do something.
+It’s probably the most effective meditation, where you let go of all thoughts that enter your mind.
+Doing nothing sounds simple, but it’s challenging to do as we live hectic lives that always make us want to do something.
 Practicing Savasana is a way of just being in the present moment and enjoying the peace that comes with it.

 2) Increases Serotonin:

 Have you ever noticed yourself smiling or laughing after some time spent relaxing?
-That’s because relaxation increases serotonin levels which are responsible for making us feel good about ourselves!
-It has antidepressant properties, too, keeping depression away from you.
+That’s because relaxation increases serotonin levels, making us feel good about ourselves!
+It also has antidepressant properties, keeping depression away.
 How cool is that?

 3) Tunes your body:

-Savasana somehow tunes all our systems together right from getting rid of excess cortisol to increasing parasympathetic activity.
-So doing this pose has immense benefits on the vital functions of your body.
+Savasana somehow tunes all our systems, from getting rid of excess cortisol to increasing parasympathetic activity.
+So, doing this pose dramatically benefits your body’s vital functions.

 4) Releases endorphins: